Get an MBA in Business Administration

 Florida Tech business administration students also take part in a comprehensive business practicum that allows them to perform a “live case analysis” on a business of their choosing.
 The major field practicum links academics and business practices in the workplace by combining business administration internships with roundtable discussions, weekly summary reports and presentations.
 It bridges the gap between classroom studies and the real world, easing the transition from business student to industry professional.
 Students learn how the organization they choose functions, and gain practical insight into problem-solving and decision-making processes.
 Some of these businesses include:

 A graduate of the Florida Institute of Technology with a degree in Business Administration is ideally suited for a variety of business administration careers.
-The business administration graduate possesses a solid background in the science of management, gains relevant skills in the various business disciplines and builds a portfolio of practical, hands-on experience.
+The business administration graduate possesses a solid background in the science of management, gains relevant skills in the various business disciplines, and builds a portfolio of practical, hands-on experience.

 Employers that have recruited Florida Tech students for internships and careers include Clear Channel Communications, Merrill Lynch, Enterprise Rent-A-Car, and Northrop Grumman.

 Graduates of Florida Tech’s business administration program are prepared for a career in information systems, economics, finance, and marketing.
-In fact, business administration careers are so varied that they exist with private businesses, not-for-profit organizations, governmental and regulatory agencies, and sports organizations.
+In fact, business administration careers are so varied that they exist with private businesses, nonprofit organizations, governmental and regulatory agencies, and sports organizations.

 The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics, provides detailed information about hundreds of occupations, including, entry-level education, overall working environment, and employment prospects.
 According to the Bureau, employment in business administration is expected to grow about as fast as the average of other occupations in the marketplace.

-Business administration careers include the following:
+Business administration careers include: